- Legal entity: Clifford Chance

 We combine on the ground knowledge – many of our partners have over 20 years’ Australian and regional experience – with the resources of our international network.
 Clients value this combination as it means we can quickly put together teams that manage complex, fast-moving transactions in Australia and beyond.

-Recent examples that show the scope and scale of our work include: Sumitomo Corporation's joint US$1.015 billion purchase with Glencore Xstrata plc of a 50.1% interest in Australian coal assets from Rio Tinto plc; the antitrust aspects of Emirates' global partnership with Qantas in 2013; a consortium of 80 lenders on the Australian aspects of the US$17.34 billion refinancing of Glencore Xstrata; Apache Corporation in the successful defence of a prosecution relating to an explosion at Apache's gas processing plant in Western Australia; the US$12.5 billion financing facility for SABMiller's acquisition of Foster’s in 2011; and advising Securency when it faced Australia’s first foreign-bribery prosecution in 2012.
+Recent examples that show the scope and scale of our work include: Sumitomo Corporation's joint US$1.015 billion purchase with Glencore Xstrata plc of a 50.1% interest in Australian coal assets from Rio Tinto plc; the binding agreement to sell Shell’s Australian downstream businesses (excluding Aviation) to Vitol for approximately A$2.9 billion, Apache Corporation in the successful defence of a prosecution relating to an explosion at Apache's gas processing plant in Western Australia; the largest International Centre of Court for Settlement of International Disputes (ICSID) claim in history by a Singapore company against mineral resources expropriation by the Papua New Guinea Government and the $2.75 billion sale of LNG projects in Australia and Canada by Apache.

 We value the praise we get from clients: